-Below here I'll give y'all some wide receivers I believe are going earlier than they should be.
+I'm going to list a few wide receivers I don't like at their current ADPs.
 I believe any player has value in the right situation, but if these guys are being picked near their average draft position, I am steering clear.

 Smith was obviously still a great player last season before his injury, but this just isn't any other injury and people are drafting him as if they know he will be back at full strength for the season.
 I'll be passing on him and grabbing Kamar Aiken and sometimes Mike Wallace when he's cheap enough.

 The day Martavis Bryant was suspended for the season, Wheaton's stock went way up.
 Of course it did, because Wheaton was just behind Antonio Brown and Bryant on the depth chart, but most people didn't take Sammie Coates into the equation.
 Coates is the more gifted athlete and has a higher upside than Wheaton, but Wheaton did show improvement last season and he's not going to be a pushover.
 But now a week into training camp, it does appear that Coates is in the lead for that job.
 Coates' ADP is WR79 compared to Wheaton's WR43 right now, and even though those will start coming together in the coming weeks, there's a good chance Wheaton will continue to average ahead of Coates, which means you should get a nice steal in many of your leagues.